November 3, 2006

 Religion is a human universal in that every group has something that

 anthropologists identify as religion.
-Things are complicated however, because
+Things are complicated however,

-not all groups have words for religion or understand what they do in the
+not all groups have words for religion or understand what they do in

 same way Westerners understand religion.